tomgxz/Kraken/REPORT.md

   ```

-  I had a basic outline of the JavaScript I needed to write, based on the algorithms in the Design section:
+  I had a basic outline of the JavaScript I needed to write based on the algorithms in the Design section:

   - Fetch all of this user's site names from the server
   - Validation for the website name, including a function to remove all repeated dashes
   - A way of styling the website name input to show whether it is valid
-  - A way of programatically enabling and disabling the submit button
+  - A way of programmatically enabling and disabling the submit button

-  To get all of the user's site names, I added a SQL query to the `app.route` function for this page, and flashed the results so that it could be used by the JavaScript.
+  To get all of the user's site names, I added a SQL query to the `app.route` function for this page and flashed the results so that the JavaScript could use it.

 ##### changes to \_\_init\_\_.py
   ```python